 Providing training to all MMEP staff in the severity and consequences of falsifying information on Certificates of Eligibility (COE).
 A policy and protocol for reporting potential fraud is in place.
 It is the responsibility of all MMEP staff to find and correct mistakes as soon as possible.

-Meeting bi-monthly of all MMEP ID&R staff to receive further support, and to plan and work on group initiatives, such as cross-regional partnering to ensure that staff experience the ranges of recruiting situations that occur throughout the state, emerging qualifying work activities in the state, and conduct ID&R sweeps in a geographic areas.
+Meeting bi-monthly of all MMEP ID&R staff to receive further support, and to plan and work on group initiatives, such as cross-regional partnering to ensure that staff experience the ranges of recruiting situations that occur throughout the state, emerging qualifying work activities in the state, and conduct ID&R sweeps in geographic areas.

 Verification and Documentation of Eligibility Process

 The MMEP implements a rigorous quality control system including multiple staff reviews for the eligibility process.
 Outlined below are the different stages of ID&R and the various roles of staff involved in the process.
-If during this process, a staff person needs an eligibility clarification, the MMEP ID&R Director may provide support and/or consult with the MMEP Leadership Team or other ID&R coordinators from other states along with referencing the NRGs and the federal register to ensure responses are in accordance with federal regulations.
-When warranted, a MMEP advisory will be issued detailing the question/topic, the response, supporting information (i.e. reference to NRGs or federal register) and action to be taken.
+If during this process, a staff person needs an eligibility clarification, the MMEP ID&R/Program Director may provide support and/or consult with the MMEP Leadership Team or other ID&R coordinators from other states along with referencing the NRGs and the federal register to ensure responses are in accordance with federal regulations.
+When warranted, a MMEP advisory will be issued detailing the question/topic, the response, supporting information (i.e., reference to NRGs or federal register) and action to be taken.
 Advisories that clarify policy will be incorporated into the MMEP ID&R manual on a rolling basis.
 Quality control processes and roles will be reviewed, as well as assessed on an ongoing basis.
 Changes in policy, best practices, Office of Migrant Education Guidance or areas that need clarification will be reflected on a rolling basis as needed.